Gifting Assets Before Death

 Gifts Before Death Rules in Florida

-Similar to gifting property and assets before death, transfers made during life may be voidable on the grounds of undue influence, lack of testamentary capacity, fraud, or duress.
-Our Vero Beach attorneys work with clients by reviewing the gifts before death rules and determining the efficacy of such pre-death transfers, and should there be some question as to the validity of the transfer, will work hard to protect the client’s interests in the outcome.
+Similar to gifting assets before death, transfers made during life may be voidable on the grounds of undue influence, lack of testamentary capacity, fraud, or duress.
+Our Vero Beach and Treasure Coast attorneys work with clients by reviewing the gifts before death rules and determining the efficacy of such pre-death transfers; and should there be some question as to the validity of the transfer, they will work hard to protect the client’s interests in the outcome.

 Working with an attorney can help build the case you need to prove that the family member or individual presenting the pre-death transfer was not in the right state of mind at the time of the transfer.